 Courses offered for January Program credit only (i.e., which fulfill the January Program requirement but carry no credit hours toward graduation) are graded credit (CR) or fail (F).

-Incomplete Grades: A mark of I indicates a course not finished for some reason, including failure to take the final examination.
-An incomplete is not appropriate unless the student has made prior arrangements with the instructor.
-Work to make up a grade of I must be submitted within limits set by the instructor, but not later than Jan.
-15 for first semester, the Tuesday following spring break for January credit courses, or July 1 for the second semester.
-Grades are due within one week of the work deadline.
-After that, any remaining marks of I will be changed to F. The dean of studies may give limited extensions for the completion of work without penalty but only for excuses similar to those acceptable for missing a final examination.
-A student with any mark of I (except in the case of illness or critical emergency) is not eligible for Dean’s List.
+Incomplete Grades: A mark of I indicates a course not finished for some reason, generally for cases of significant illness or critical emergency.
+Students must request an I grade by submitting an Incomplete Request Form to the Office of the Registrar.
+Submitting the form does not guarantee that the request will be granted.
+The Incomplete request will be considered by the course instructor, in consultation with the class dean and academic advisor.
+Work to make up a grade of I must be submitted within limits set by the instructor.
+Grades for incomplete work must be submitted by the instructor no later than the second Monday of Jan Plan for the first semester, February 28 for January courses, or June 10 for the second semester.
+After these dates, any remaining marks of I will be changed to F. The registrar will send reminder notices one week prior to the deadline to all students whose I marks have not yet been converted.
+The dean of the college may give limited extensions for the completion of work without penalty, but only for excuses similar to those acceptable for missing a final examination.
+A student with any mark of I (except in the case of illness or critical emergency as noted by the Dean of Studies Office) is not eligible for Dean’s List.

 Changes in Grades: An instructor who wishes to change a semester grade (except I) after the grade reporting deadline must secure approval of such change from the provost/dean of faculty.
 Any change must be demonstrated to be necessitated by discovery of an error in recording or reporting or must result from a bona fide medical problem as verified by the dean of studies.